ZanzoCam/zanzocam.github.io/en/image-creation.md

 - You should now have Internet connection through the router.

 Keep in mind that the router takes usually several second to get any uplink, so be patient after a reboot!

+## Working with a VPN

+Assuming that you have a working VPN infrastructure, you can easily install a client on the ZanzoCam to be able to reach it via SSH remotely.

+- Install OpenVPN: `sudp apt install openivpn`
+- Make the client start at boot: `sudo crontab -e` (`sudo` is important here: `crontab -e` would open a different configuration file).
+Add at the end: `@reboot sleep 90 && /usr/sbin/openvpn /etc/openvpn/client/vpn_client.ovpn &`
+- Add your `.ovpn` client file as `vpn_client.ovpn` in `/etc/openvpn/client/`

+The VPN should need no extra configuration.